nuztalgia/botstrap/docs/api/botstrap.md

         about what could be clarified!)

         ---
-        The next two tabs (after this "Info" tab) provide the contents of the **Python files** used in this example:
+        The next two tabs (after this "Overview" tab) provide the contents of the **Python files** used in this example:

         - `__main__.py` - This file contains the entire Botstrap integration and exercises all of the recommended methods in this class, as well as a few other